yu-iskw/dbt-airflow-macros/README.md

 [![Build Status](https://circleci.com/gh/yu-iskw/dbt-airflow-macros.svg?style=svg)](https://app.circleci.com/pipelines/github/yu-iskw/dbt-airflow-macros)

 This is a dbt package to use macros inspired by Apache Airflow.
+The macros are not warehouse-specific.
+Those work with any warehouse.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->